 A headline allows you to build your personal brand within a few words.

-If you write a headline that shows your expertise, the employers will instantly perceive you as an industry-expert based on the very first impression of your resume.
+If you write a headline that shows your expertise, employers will instantly perceive you as an industry expert based on the very first impression of your resume.

 Grabs employer's attention